auroralemieux/aurangband/README.md

 WALL
 - belongs to a dungeon
 - is a map element
-- can be turned into a wall by a player digging
+- can be turned into a floor tile by a player digging into it

 PLAYER
 - is a player